SW News newspaper

 - Members of the Board Group can create and share documents and folders on their neighborhood Drive.

 Custom Domain G Suite Accounts

 - G Suite accounts, including email addresses are available for custom domain names, for example email@example.com.
 SWNI pays the annual registration fee for custom domain names.

 - Unlimited photo storage for each neighborhood association.

-- Photo albums can be embedded on a website and shared in a newsletter.
+- Photo albums can be shared on websites and in newsletters.